1. It’s full of historic buildings

 Hexham is full of history and who would be interested in that?
 Right in the hub of the medieval streets, Hexham Abbey is open for visitors to learn about the church which was founded in 674 AD and even look around the Saxon crypt which has been left largely untouched for 1300 years.

 If the past did happen to be something you were interested in, you might also like to peer in the dungeon of Hexham Old Gaol, England’s first purpose-built prison in the 14th Century, learn about the raids of the Border Reivers in the interactive museum and even try out the stocks if you dare.

 Hexham has many art galleries displaying beautiful pieces throughout the town.
 As well as the many independent galleries and studios selling paintings, there are even places specialising in glasswork and pottery where you can even bring out your own inner artist.

 3. You will lose the whole day shopping

 Who would want to look around an impressive variety of shops offering a range of unique products?
 Hexham is home to a whole array of independent businesses, providing everything from jewellery to stationary and textiles to pottery.

-Shop instruments at Allegretto Music, find your next page turner at Cogito Books, something loved from the past at The Vintage Emporium and many more.
+Shop scandi-inspired gifts and homewares at Matthias Winter, find your next page turner at Cogito Books, something loved from the past at The Vintage Emporium and many more.

 4. It’s surrounded by countryside